 The evaluation of reactive surface area (RSA) in natural geologic media is complex, especially for multi-mineral systems, and has not yet been described in a manner that would allow accurate estimation for a given mineralogy and porosity.
 RSA calculated from grain size is often a poor estimate of the hydrologically accessible mineral surface area.
 The specific RSA may vary over several orders of magnitude depending on grain size, mineralogy, surface roughness, coatings, weathering, and biological effects.

 Sensitivity tests with respect to RSA are based on the optimal case with 21% VRF in the high permeability set.
-Two additional simulations were performed by respectively increasing and decreasing all RSAs uniformly by a factor of 5.
+Two additional simulations were performed by respectively increasing and decreasing all RSAs uniformly by a factor of 5, which is arbitrarily chosen.
 The RSAs for secondary minerals are changed by the same factor.
-Results in Fig. show that RSA has a direct effect on the rate of CO2 mineralization.
+Results in Fig. 9 show that RSA has a direct effect on the rate of CO2 mineralization.
 The amount of injected CO2 also changes, but very slightly, so only the original injection line is plotted.
 Varying RSA between 2cm2/g and 50cm2/g changes the mineralized fraction from 29% to 95% at 1000 years.
 In the RSA= 50 cm2/g case, reaction is very fast and the CO2 mineralization reaches its maximum at about 400 years and stops increasing afterwards.

 Residual gas saturation

 Residual gas saturation (RGS) was shown to play an important role in storing CO2 by Kumar et al. (2004; 2004).
 In our baseline model a value of 0.10 was assigned to RGS, which is consistent with experimental measurements by Kitamura et al. (2006).
-In the sensitivity tests a smaller value of 0.05 and a larger value of 0.2 are used for comparison.
-(Andre et al., 2006; Bachu and Bennion, 2008)Fig. 1 shows that small values of RGS lead to increased mineralization of CO2.
+In the sensitivity tests a smaller value of 0.05 and a larger value of 0.2 are arbitrarily chosen for comparison.
+However, such values are both possible from core scale measurements or previous models (Andre et al., 2006; Bachu and Bennion, 2008).
+Fig. 10 shows that small values of RGS lead to increased mineralization of CO2.
 This increase comes about because a greater amount of gas remains mobile, which leads to increased contact between CO2 and brine.
-It is noteworthy that for RGS=0.1 and 0.2, the amounts of mineralized CO2 overlap with each other before 700 years and separate only afterwards.
-This change happens at about the same time when aqueous CO2 starts to contribute to the amount of mineralized CO2.
-This result shows that when mineralized CO2 comes mainly from gaseous CO2 in the first 700 years, residual gas does not affect the progress of CO2 mineralization in a significant way.
+In terms of relative permeability, a smaller value of residual gas saturation gives larger values of the relative permeability of supercritical CO2 phase, especially in low gas saturation zones.
+The exact equation that describes the relationship between gas relative permeability and residual gas saturation used in this study can be found in Table 5.
+Thus more CO2 can be injected into the formation for smaller residual gas saturation due to larger gas permeability.
+About 95 Mton of CO2 is injected into the formation in 100 years with an injection pressure of 390 bar for RGS=0.05, while only 85 Mton of CO2 can be injected at the same pressure with RGS = 0.2.
+Also, CO2 flows farther for smaller residual gas saturations and occupies a larger volume of the domain.
+For example, the pH front for RGS=0.1 is at 6000 meters at 100 years as shown in Figure 6c, while the pH front of RGS=0.05 is around 9000 meters.
+So, the volume of rocks that are exposed to CO2 is larger for smaller RGS values.
+For our model, the rate-controlling step of mineralization is the dissolution of mafic minerals, which is measured in moles of minerals per unit time per unit volume of rock.
+With similar dissolution rates, the amount of mineralized CO2 is thus proportional to the volume of rock that is involved in reactions with CO2, and increases with smaller values of RGS.

 Mineralogy and trapping efficiency